-Achievements: Articles published in Journal of Transformative Education, Bread Loaf Teacher Network Journal, and African Journal of Teacher Education; Book reviews published in Journal of Language, Identity and Education, Journal of Social Sciences Research, and Journal of Pedagogy, Technology and Education; Conference presentations at the American Educational Research Association (AERA), Literacy Research Association (LRA), National Council of Teachers of English (NCTE), Comparative International Education Society (CIES), and Social Sciences Historical Association (SSHA); Peer reviewer for AERA, CIES, and LRA; Writing center coordinator and trainer.
+Achievements: Articles published in Reading Research Quarterly, Journal of Transformative Education, Bread Loaf Teacher Network Journal, and African Journal of Teacher Education; Book reviews published in Journal of Language, Identity and Education, Journal of Social Sciences Research, and Journal of Pedagogy, Technology and Education; Conference presentations at the American Educational Research Association (AERA), Literacy Research Association (LRA), National Council of Teachers of English (NCTE), Comparative International Education Society (CIES), and Social Sciences Historical Association (SSHA); Peer reviewer for AERA, NCTE, CIES, and LRA; Writing center coordinator and trainer.
 Journal reviewer for Journal of Literacy Research: Theory, Method, and Practice.
 Co-recipient School of Education Mini Grant and TCNJ Faculty Diversification grant.

 Wandera, D. (2015).
 Mabeshte Revisited.
 Beyond the Narrative Barrier: Reclaiming Teaching stories.
 In Bread Loaf Teacher Network Journal, 5(1), Retrieved from http://sites.middlebury.edu/bltnmag/2015/10/29/2367/

 Wandera, D. (2015).
 The Role of Education in a Pluralistic World.
 In Journal of Language, Identity and Education, 14(1), p.
 50 – 53.http://www.tandfonline.com/doi/full/10.1080/15348458.2015.988573#abstract